gbxyz/rdnsd/README.md

 Every `UpdateInterval` seconds, `rdnsd` will write stats to the database specified by `Database`, and, if set, the file specified by `StatsFile`.

-Once the database has been updated, `rdnsd`'s internal data is reset, so subsequent signals will produce fresh statistical data.

 ## LEGACY STATISTICS FILE FORMAT